Camden Catholic Football Coach fired, cites racism

 Head Coach Nick Strom took over in 2014 and they've been a juggernaut ever since, 34 and 2 against South Jersey opponents.

-But now Strom, who is a history teacher at the school as well as the golf coach, has been told his teaching contract will not be reviewed.
+But now Strom, who is a history teacher at the school as well as the golf coach, has been told his teaching contract will not be renewed.

 Strom is alleging racism in published reports.